spring-epfl/private-collection-matching/relatedwork/README.md

 To run proper benchmarks of the Circuit-PSI implementation [1] we had to make changes to the original source code to enable access to more precise benchmark measurements and control over the input.
 The library with modified code can be found [in the companion 2PC-Circuit-PSI repositiory](https://github.com/spring-epfl/2PC-Circuit-PSI/).

 *SpOT-PSI.*
 While we were able to run and evaluate SpOT [2] code on one desktop, we were unable to reliably reproduce the result in our containers.
-We had issues with the compatibility of the code, boost library, and compiler configuration which prevented us from building the executable in the docker.
+We had issues with the compatibility of the code, boost library, and compiler configuration which prevented us from building the executable in the Docker container.
 If you are interested in evaluating this work, please follow the instruction in the original [code repository](https://github.com/osu-crypto/SpOT-PSI).

 ## Prerequisites
 You will need Docker and the docker-compose script on your machine to run these benchmarks, as well as a few GB of storage to store the Docker images, the code of the related works and the collected data.

-For ease of use, we provided a Makefile to orchestrate operations, if you do not want to, or can not install Make on your host, we also provide the command run by make for each of these steps at the end of this README.
+For ease of use, we provided a Makefile to orchestrate operations, if you do not want to, or can not install Make on your host, we also provide the commands run by Make for each of these steps at the end of this README.

-**Note:** If you have a very recent version of Docker, the docker-compose script might already be integrated into the docker command as a plugin, in which case you can either modify the Makefile to replace instances of `docker-compose` by `docker compose`, or run the command manually without using Make.
+**Note:** If you have a very recent version of Docker, the docker-compose script might already be integrated into the `docker` command as a plugin, in which case you can either modify the Makefile to replace instances of `docker-compose` by `docker compose`, or run the command manually without using Make.

 ## Preparation Phase
 Our benchmarking infrastructure is located in the `benchmarks` directory.